 Jose Bedolla, who went through the program with wife, Angelina, and daughters, Jocelin, 13, and Sarai, 9, especially appreciated the positive parenting techniques that he began to apply in the home.

 “I was very impulsive.
-I couldn’t control myself,” Bedolla.
+I couldn’t control myself,” Bedolla said.
 “What the program has taught me that I now have learned how to listen instead of just speaking out knowing that my words are going to cause consequences.”

 The only stumbling block came early on with the menu for the meal served at the start of each session.
 Through consultation with the families, it was decided to serve a mix of Latino and American cuisine – not simply one or the other – to satisfy the tastes of both the parents and the children.